FM to announce second phase of economic package at 4 pm today

 The rate was cut by 25 per cent.

-Further the definition of MSMEs had been revised and the investment limit was lifted upwards.
+Further, the definition of MSMEs had been revised and the investment limit was lifted upwards.